Stella0165/zara/README.md

 # AI-Powered Fraud Detection & Transaction Security System

 ## Overview
-An AI-powered banking security system that detects fraudulent transactions using Gemini.
+This is a FinTech security system that detects fraudulent transactions using Google Gemini AI and Firebase.

-This project is built for **Track 5: Secure Digital (FinTech & Security)**, focusing on preventing digital fraud and improving cybersecurity as well as data privacy in financial transactions.
+It is built for Track 5: Secure Digital (FinTech & Security) under GDG Project 2030.

-Gemini is used as a fraud reasoning engine that evaluates transaction risk based on behavioral patterns, amount anomalies and recipient metadata
+The system prevents fraud by blocking flagged accounts immediately and using AI to analyze new transactions.

 ---